interferopy/interferopy/README.md

 # Interferopy

-A Python library of common tasks used in observational radio/mm interferometry data analysis.
+A Python library of common tasks used in the observational radio/mm interferometry data analysis.

 The package was developed to aid in the studies of the interstellar medium in high-redshift quasar host galaxies using emission lines, as well as to create publication quality plots.